atmire/Elsevier/README.md

 > **Important note:** The entitlements implementation is currently hardcoded to support ScienceDirect, Scopus and PubMed only.
 Extending this part of the code towards a hookable system, allowing custom APIs to make use of the entitlements feature as well, is put on the roadmap and will be implemented in a next release.

 Most publishers own the rights to the articles in their journals.
 Anyone who wants to read the articles must pay to access them.
 Anyone who wants to use the articles in any way must obtain permission from the publisher and is often required to pay an additional fee.
-Through Open Acces, the results of publicly funded research are freely available online and do not have to be bought (back) from the publishers by the scientific and scholarly institutions.
+Through Open Access, the results of publicly funded research are freely available online and do not have to be bought (back) from the publishers by the scientific and scholarly institutions.

 If the external API supports getting information about the publication's Open Access status, this information can be queried and shown next to the outgoing Publisher link.